-Schools electing to use Option C develop their own accountability system and submit a proposal to the NCDPI annually for recommendation to the State Board for approval at its October meeting.
-The system must contain at least one measure of achievement and one measure of growth.
+Schools electing to use Option C develop their own accountability model and submit a proposal to the NCDPI annually for recommendation to the State Board for approval at its October meeting.
+The model must contain at least one measure of achievement and one measure of growth.
 It may contain multiple measures of both and any other additional measures a school wishes to submit to show how it is evaluating its success in educating its students and the programs used.
-For accountability purposes, the school must create and submit a report on the results of its approved system for review by the State Board.
+For accountability purposes, the school must create and submit a report on the results of its approved model for review by the State Board.
 Reports are due to the Accountability Services Division by mid-August of each year.
-The report is included as part of the overall accountability report for all schools submitted to the State Board each year and is posted along with other accountability reporting.
+The report is included as part of the overall accountability report for all schools submitted to the State Board each year and is publicly posted along with other accountability reporting.

-Schools may elect to use their data to assign themselves a designation; however, that designation cannot mirror designations already used in accountability reporting, including designations used in Option B.

-Schools using Option C continue to be part of accountability reporting and are required to be included in participation reporting.
+Schools may elect to use their data to assign themselves a designation; however, that designation cannot mirror designations already used in accountability reporting, including the designations used in Option B (Progressing, Maintaining, Declining) or SPGs (A, B, C, D, or F).
+Schools using Option C are included in accountability reporting and participation rate reporting.